Finschia/ostracon/docs/tutorials/kotlin.md

 Please refer to [Writing a built-in Tendermint Core application in Go](./go-built-in.md) guide for details.

-If you choose another language, like we did in this guide, you have to write a separate app, which will communicate with Tendermint Core via a socket (UNIX or TCP) or gRPC.
+If you choose another language, like we did in this guide, you have to write a separate app, which will communicate with Tendermint Core via a gRPC.
 This guide will show you how to build external application using RPC server.

 Having a separate application might give you better security guarantees as two